 FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

-That may not be the whole story, however.
+Although it has many nutritional benefits, that may not be the whole story.
 Too much eggplant can become toxic.
 Some dogs also have an allergic reaction to eggplant, or other underlying health condition that will make eating eggplant bad for them.
 Upset stomach is also an ever-present possibility.

 But if these aren’t an issue, your dog stands to reap a lot of health benefits by consuming the vegetable.